underchemist/nanonispy/README.rst

 Requirements
 ------------

-Currently written and tested with - python 3.5 - python 3.4
+Currently written and tested with
+- python 3.5
+- python 3.4
+- python 3.3

+Depends on
-Depends on - numpy
+- numpy

-Will continue making tests that are actually useful and maybe will make this a conda/pip build.

 Install
 -------